rach7777/monax-may/team.md

 Preston Byrne

 [Preston Byrne](http://prestonbyrne.com) is the COO and a co-founder of Eris Industries based at the company's offices in Soho, London.
-He was formerly a securitisation and derivatives lawyer, and lead associate in the cryptocurrency and decentralised computing practice, with Norton Rose Fulbright LLP in London and is currently a Fellow of the Adam Smith Institute.
+He was formerly a securitisation and derivatives lawyer, and lead associate in the cryptocurrency and decentralised computing practice, with Norton Rose Fulbright LLP in London.
+He is also a Fellow of the Adam Smith Institute.